homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “That’s a funny thing about Fogarty—no matter how much wine he laps up he don’t never have no headache the next mornin’.”

 We didn’t hear no more complaints from Smitty.
-They both went down to break- fast and tried to eat somethin’, but it was hard work.
+They both went down to breakfast and tried to eat somethin’, but it was hard work.
 And I noticed that neither o’ them bothered Red with requests to pitch that day.

 They went to bed—separated—right after supper and was as good as ever the followin’ mornin’.
 I don’t s’pose neither o’ them had never drank no wine before, and, so far as I know, they didn’t tackle it again.
 They both wanted to pitch in Chi, but Red was anxious to try out some kids; so he told both o’ them, on the quiet, that they was the ones he was dependin’ on for the World’s Serious and he didn’t want to risk gettin’ ’em hurt.